avilabiel/clean-architecture-node-js/README.md

 - WIP
 - Why Unit Tests are better than Integration?
+- Why should we keep both?

 ### What is a good workflow to write good automated tests without losing productivity?

 WIP

+- Think about the Use Cases
+- Start by Entities and Interfaces
+- Create the files following project's structure
+- Go to unit tests
+- Go to Controllers
+- Go to integration tests
+- Code!